-Arizona Department of Financial Institutions, Frequently Asked Questions from Consumers: What happened to the payday lender that AZDFI used to license?
+Arizona Department of Insurance and Financial Institutions (DIFI), Frequently Asked Questions from Consumers: What happened to the payday lender that AZDFI used to license?
+(21)

-Arizona Association of Mortgage Professionals (AzAMP): Non-profit professional organization established in 1980 to promote the common business interests of those engaged in the mortgage broker industry.
+Arizona Association of Mortgage Professionals (AzAMP): Not-for-profit professional organization established in 1980 to promote the common business interests of those engaged in the mortgage broker industry.
 AzAMP's membership is comprised of individual members, not mortgage companies.
+(21)